wAABBsif/Pong/README.md

 - 2-player mode to play against another player
 - Change game colors and the amount of score needed to win
 - Settings are persistent between different sessions
+- Support for different frame rates and aspect ratios

 Controls
 --------